-Only a few instances on the Cape Horn I found myself wondering if I had gotten something wrong.
+Only a few instances Hiking Cape Horn trail I found myself wondering if I had gotten something wrong.
 After the first viewpoint (and the duration of the hike), the signs switch back and forth from reading, “Trail” to “Horses”.
 I had read reviews of the trail and none had mentioned horse trails, so I assumed the instructions were interchangeable.

 From the first view, the trail descends back into fairytale-like woods adjacent to farms in the distance, providing a comforting and homely feeling.
 From the woods the trail leads across a golden meadow with panoramic views of the treetops.
 After a light snack and adjusting of gear, I met the only other people I saw that day.
 We walked together until we arrived at the Nancy Russell viewpoint, high above the Columbia River Gorge.

 Adjectives and emotions came rushing back and I was torn between experiencing the moment and documenting every square inch.
 The cars I heard just an hour before were like matchbox toys below and the colors of the scenery had seemingly deepened.
 Everything looked bigger, and I felt smaller.
 The blue of the river was brooding as the famous Pacific Northwest fog crept around every curve.
 The friendly hikers took their photos and turned back while I opted to finish the second half.
 I stopped several times before walking away, making sure to acknowledge my day’s most humbling moment.